hightail/smartling-sdk/README.md

 }
 ```

-Then you can run the integration script:
+Then you can run the script:
 ```
 npm run integration
 ```